Muhammad Husayn Batalwi: Early life

-Muhammad Hussain Batalvi was born around 1840.
+Muhammad Hussain Batalvi was born around 1840 in Batala.
 His father, Sheikh Rahim Bakhsh, was an apothecary.
 In his childhood, he received elementary education, from Molvi Gul Ali Shah, a Shia, these were the times when Mirza Ghulam Ahmad also attended the same teacher.
 The two were to become lifelong friends, but intellectual foes.
 He received further religious education from Abdullah Ghaznavi at Amritsar, before proceeding to Delhi where he studied Hadith, logic and grammar from Syed Nazir Husain.

 After completing his religious studies, he returned to Batala in 1868.
 Muhammad Hussain married twice, he had seven sons and three daughters.

 Literary career

 In 1878 he started publishing the magazine Isha‘atus Sunnah.
 It was a voice of the Ahle Hadith movement in the Punjab of the time.
 The magazine became quite popular and was recognized by notable scholars and Government Officials.
 When Sir Charles Umpherston Aitchison, Governor of the Punjab from 1882 to 1887, left the area in April 1887, he gave Muhammad Hussain, a certificate testifying to his ability and learning.
 Muhammad Hussain proudly records this fact.
 Batalvi was also involved in theological debates with scholars of the Deobandi school and the Quranist scholar Abdullah Chakralawi.